smaddock/bluesky-server/README.md

 - Get a generic email for BlueSkyTools for DEB package maintainer
 - Test post-install script
 - Generate macOS config profile with signing certificate
-- Update systemd doc links to this specific repo
+- Update systemd doc links to upstream repo
 - Rewrite API calls as REST endpoints and verbs
 - Add data sanitization for new device register requests
 - Test other ways this could break